Singular Perturbations of Nonlocal HJB Equations in Multiscale Stochastic Control: Convergence of nonlocal HJB equations

 Thus $\Bar{u}$ is a viscosity subsolution to (\ref{NonlocalL2}).
 Since $\Bar{u}$ is bounded in $y$ according to estimate \eqref{boundu}, by Liouville property (Lemma \ref{LiouP}), $\Bar{u}$ do not depend on $y$.

 \textbf{Step 3} ($\Bar{u}$ and $\underline{u}$ are subsolution and supersolution of the limit PDE).
-We claim that $\Bar{u}$ and $\underline{u}$ are sub- and supersolutions of the effective HJB equation (\ref{EHJBu}) on $(0,T)\times \mathbb{R}^n$.
-We only show that $\Bar{u}$ is subsolution to (\ref{EHJBu}) by the perturbed test function method.
+We claim that $\Bar{u}$ and $\underline{u}$ are sub- and supersolutions of the effective HJB equation (\ref{0EHJBu}) on $(0,T)\times \mathbb{R}^n$.
+We only show that $\Bar{u}$ is a subsolution to (\ref{0EHJBu}) by the perturbed test function method and contradiction argument.
 The proof that $\underline{u}$ is a supersolution is analogous.